Code-Institute-Submissions/thecoffeepalate/README.md

 This is a simple and intutitive way of approaching it.

 #### ***Modals***
 Feeback to the user throughout the website and actions is fundamental.
-To address this user need, I have decided to implement modals linked to the "Susbscribe" and "Place Order" buttons.
+To address this user need, I have decided to implement modals linked to the "Subscribe" and "Place Order" buttons.

 ### **Future Features**
 * Track&Trace for each order